Samsung/Tizen.TV.UIControls/docs/guides/RecycleItemsView_CustomEffect.md

             }
         }
 ```
-When Item was focused, text area is grow up to 200px
+When the Item is focused, text area will grow up to 200px.

-We can know a View type because it was created by ItemTemplate
+We are able to know a type of View, because it was created by `ItemTemplate`.
-So, we can get a `StackLayout` object and make larger
+So, we can get a `StackLayout` object and make it larger.

 ![img](resources/RecycleItemsView_img.gif)